 Do you ever make a meal you’re so wild crazy about that you polish it all off regardless of how many servings it’s supposed to be?
-Well that happened when I made Shaking Beef – Bò Lúc Lắc not too long ago.
+Well, that happened when I made Shaking Beef – Bò Lúc Lắc not too long ago.
 In my defense my son was over, so he helped out a lot with the eating.
+But still, we just couldn’t leave it be!

 It was my baby Sis who called me up raving and said I had to make Shaking Beef – Bò Lúc Lắc and I’m so glad she did.
 I’m not usually into big beefy dinners as a rule.
 It’s not that I don’t love a little beef now and then, but I do love my veggies, too.
 Shaking Beef – Bò Lúc Lắc has it all.
 Actually, it’s so healthy that I wasn’t too heartbroken at the amount of food I ate, lol!